 OISS: Upon receipt of the information, OISS makes determination of appropriate visa status foreign visitor needs in order to be paid an honorarium.
-OISS advises foreign visitor, the department, and Payroll of the appropriate visa determination for honorarium.
+OISS advises foreign visitor, the department, and Payables of the appropriate visa determination for honorarium.
 If the visitor is currently in the U.S. on a non-immigrant visa, OISS will advise what is the proper immigration documentation the visitor needs to present.

 Special Note: Proof of the proper immigration visa status must be presented when the visitor arrives.